Fire Alarm Construction Standards

 Detail description of system operation as it will be installed, with only those features included that are used.
 Three sets.

-Reduced size (8.5"x11") laminated single line drawing(s) on multiple sheets if necessary to preserve legibility, and list of points, as described in .5.3.
+Reduced size (8.5"x11") laminated single line drawing(s) on multiple sheets if necessary to preserve legibility, and list of points.
 One set in three ring binder, permanently labeled with the building name.
 To be placed in key and drawing cabinet.

 AutoCAD compatible (.DWG) files of all drawings, point list file, and panel programming description, acceptable to the University.
 Two sets.